What is Letterboxd?

 Does it cost to use this site?

 No. Letterboxd will always remain free to use.
-Additional features are available by upgrading to a Pro account.
+Some features are only available by upgrading to a Pro account.

 How do I become a member?

-Create an account — there is no longer any requirement for an invitation code.
+Create an account — there is no requirement to be invited by another member.